 It is a fine and imposing part of the Conway Rd Conservation Area and because of this the congregation wants to retain it and make it play a greater part in the life of the community of Pontcanna and Riverside.
 It is well used by the Community already providing a home to the Radnor Rascals After School Club each schoolday and lunches for those who live on the streets each Monday.

-There is a thriving Toddler Group on a Tuesday morning and a Strength and Balance Exercise Class for the over 50’s on Wednesdays.
-Most evenings there is a dance or pilates class.
+There is a Strength and Balance Exercise Class for the over 50’s on Wednesdays and most evenings there is a dance or pilates class.

 A Wednesday Group for the 50+ members of the local community was set up in January 2014 and is proving very attractive to a wide range of local people .
 The Group attracts people of all faiths or no faith and offers a range of interesting presentations of a very high standard on many aspects of faith, culture and general interest.